anav5704/CS000/src/content/team/merge-conflicts.md

 # Resolving Conflicts

 In order to resolve the conflict, you have to delete 2 things: delete the code you do not want to keep and the guides that Git put around the code.
-The guides I'm referring to are thiese:
+The guides I'm referring to are these:

 ```cpp
 <<<<<<< HEAD (Current Change)